Last Updated on

 - The point lies at the back in the muscle just a little away from the spine and halfway in between the hipbone and the rib cage.

-- Just press onto the point for about 10 to 20 seconds, your baby will feel a lot better.
+- Press on the point for about 10 to 20 seconds.

 - Press on the reflex point just below the thumbnail.